cdavidson825/cloudstore-springboot/README.md

 ## Running

-By default the scripts will use Amazon/AWS ("aws") as the cloud provider; however, you can pass in the provider to override the default.  e.g. provider=google ./scripts/<script_name>
+By default the scripts will use Amazon/AWS ("aws") as the cloud storage provider; however, you can pass in the "provider" to override the default.  e.g. provider=google ./scripts/<script_name>

 ### Run standalone client REPL.
 * `scripts/repl.sh `  or `provider=google scripts/repl.sh`  <p/>